-If you see the following in your HBase logs, you know that HBase was unable to locate the Hadoop native libraries:
+Then if you see the following in your HBase logs, you know that HBase was unable to locate the Hadoop native libraries:

+'''

-2014-08-07 09:26:20,139 WARN [main] util.NativeCodeLoader: Unable to load nativehadoop library for your platform... using builtin-java classes where applicable
+2014-08-07 09:26:20,139 WARN [main] util.NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable

+'''

 If the libraries loaded successfully, the WARN message does not show.
+Usually this means you are good to go but read on.

-Lets presume your Hadoop shipped with a native library that suits the platform you are running HBase on.
+Let's presume your Hadoop shipped with a native library that suits the platform you are running HBase on.
 To check if the Hadoop native library is available to HBase, run the following tool (available in Hadoop 2.1 and greater):